rleegates/CuthillMcKee.jl/README.md

 # CuthillMcKee.jl
 The Cuthill McKee graph permutation algorithm for Julia.

+The algorithm is based on the [description](http://ciprian-zavoianu.blogspot.com/2009/01/project-bandwidth-reduction.html) of the RCM permutation by Ciprian Zavoianu.

 Installation:
 ```julia